Placement Years 2026/27: The Complete Guide

 - How a placement year affects your degree

-- Starting your placement — what to expect
+- Starting your placement: what to expect

 - Making the most of 12 months

-- Placement myths — busted
+- Placement myths: busted

-Placement years — the honest picture
+Placement years: the honest picture

-Types of placement & which suits you
+Types of placement and which suits you

-| Type | Duration | How it's found | Assessed? | Best for |
+| Type | Duration | How it is found | Assessed? | Best for |

 |---|---|---|---|---|

-| University-supported placement | Usually 9–13 months | Via your university's placement office — they have existing employer relationships and vet roles for suitability | Yes — usually | Students who want support through the process and a vetted role that counts formally towards their degree |
+| University-supported placement | Usually 9 to 13 months | Via your university's placement office: they have existing employer relationships and vet roles for suitability | Yes, usually | Students who want support through the process and a vetted role that counts formally towards their degree |

-| Self-sourced placement | Usually 9–13 months | Found independently via job boards, networking, or direct approaches — then approved by your university | Yes — if approved | Students who know where they want to work and are proactive enough to secure it independently |
+| Self-sourced placement | Usually 9 to 13 months | Found independently via job boards, networking or direct approaches, then approved by your university | Yes, if approved | Students who know where they want to work and are proactive enough to secure it independently |

-| Graduate scheme-style placement programme | 12 months | Large employers (GSK, Dyson, Rolls-Royce, KPMG, Goldman Sachs, etc.) run structured year-long placement schemes with cohorts of placement students | Depends on uni | Students targeting competitive employers — these offer the most structured experience and highest salaries |
+| Graduate scheme-style placement programme | 12 months | Large employers (GSK, Dyson, Rolls-Royce, KPMG, Goldman Sachs etc.) run structured year-long placement schemes with cohorts of students | Depends on uni | Students targeting competitive employers: these offer the most structured experience and highest salaries |

-| International placement | Typically 12 months | Via your university, Erasmus+ successor programmes, bilateral agreements, or self-sourced | Yes — usually | Students who want an international experience as part of their degree — carries additional personal and professional development value |
+| International placement | Typically 12 months | Via your university, Turing Scheme or bilateral agreements, or self-sourced | Yes, usually | Students who want an international experience as part of their degree |

-| SME / startup placement | Flexible — 6–12 months | Direct approach, LinkedIn, local business networks — less competitive but requires more initiative to find | Depends on uni | Students who want broader responsibility early — at a small company you'll often cover more ground than at a large corporate |
+| SME or startup placement | Flexible: 6 to 12 months | Direct approach, LinkedIn, local business networks: less competitive but requires more initiative to find | Depends on uni | Students who want broader responsibility early: at a small company you will often cover more ground than at a large corporate |

 Reasons to do a placement year